KDE/kube/docs/setting-up-dev-env.md

 ## Manually

-- If sink is not in you repositories:
+- If sink is not in your repositories:
     - Install the dependencies of Sink:
         - extra-cmake-modules
         - qt5-qtbase-devel / qtbase5-dev